auriq/essentia_docs/source/install/aws/iam-role.rst

 #.
 Name it something appropriate (optional)
 #.
 Under the Policy Document section, cut and paste any of the following policies:

-   * If you are using one of the other two methods for S3 access then you can use :doc:`worker-nodes-iam-role`.
+   * If you are using the Command-Level Access Credentials method for S3 access then you can use :doc:`worker-nodes-iam-role`.
    * If you are using one of the other two methods for creating worker nodes then you can use :doc:`s3-iam-role`.
    * If you are NOT using another method for authentication, use :doc:`worker-nodes-and-s3-iam-role`.